Jacob Juntunen

 Scholar

 Jacob Juntunen authored Mainstream AIDS Theatre, the Media and Gay Civil Rights: Making the Radical Palatable (Routledge: 2016).
 His current scholarly book project, Journeys to Impossible Places: Tadeusz Kantor, Post-Holocaust Art, and the Ghosts of Multicultural Poland, expands his geographic scope to examine artistic resistance to the genocidal discourse of the Nazi and Soviet regimes, particularly examining the theatre of Polish auteur Tadeusz Kantor.
 His reviews and articles have been published in Theatre Journal, European Theatre Journal, AngloSaxon Studies, Peace History, HowlRound.com, and several anthologies.
-He is a performing arts reviewer online and on air for 88.1 KDHX St. Louis, and is the St. Louis area’s Regional Managing Editor for www.TheTheatreTimes.com, the most far-reaching and comprehensive global theatre portal.
+He is the founder of @STLTheatre, an instagram site providing microreviews to connect plays with people who will love them.

 Honors

-Jacob’s scholarship and playwriting have been supported by the Fulbright Program, the National Endowment for the Humanities, the Eugene O’Neill Theater Center, the Tectonic Theatre, Kraków’s International Cultural Center, the Illinois Arts Council, SIU’s Seed Grant, and Chicago’s Department of Cultural Affairs and Special Events.
+Jacob’s scholarship and playwriting have been supported by the Fulbright Program, the National Endowment for the Humanities (NEH), the Eugene O’Neill Theater Center, the Regional Arts Commission of St. Louis (RAC), the Tectonic Theatre, Kraków’s International Cultural Center, the Illinois Arts Council, SIU’s Seed Grant, and Chicago’s Department of Cultural Affairs and Special Events (DCASE).

 Ready?